i-am-the-gabe/nuMAJE/README.md

 # nuMAJE
-Repository for the refactoring of old MAJEstic features/commands and readapting them to nuMAJE.
+Refactoring old MAJEstic features/commands and readapting them to nuMAJE.
 Each command is contained in its own directory.

 Disclaimer: This code is old, very old.
 The original MAJE project was my very first Python project, and the nuMAJE project is a thing because I wanted to fix it.